Kong/kong-cloudtrails-integration/readme.md

 ### Deploy AWS Infrastructure - Terraform

-A terraform script with the belwos version requirements is provided that will create the required AWS infrastructure in an existing vpc where the Kong Global Control Plane resides.
+A terraform script provided is to create the AWS infrastructure in an existing VPC where the Kong Global Control Plane resides.

+The terraform script has the following version requirements:

 #### Requirements